-The National Small Arms and Light Weapons Commission in the northern region is urging residents in possession of illicit guns to surround them voluntarily before the law enforcement agencies.
-Failure to do so the commission warns will lead to severe consequences including a prison term not less than 10 years as enshrined in the criminal act 1960.
+The National Small Arms and Light Weapons Commission in the Northern Region is calling on residents in possession of illicit guns to voluntarily surrender them before law enforcement agencies take action.

-These guns, the commission noted, are dangerous not only to handlers but innocent people.
-The commission further expressed concern about the display of firearms at funerals, birthday parties as firecrackers and cultural festivals, adding it created fears and panic among innocent citizens.
+These guns pose a danger not only to the handlers but also to innocent people.
+The display of firearms at funerals, birthday parties, and cultural festivals has also created fears and panic among citizens, the commission noted.

-Ghana’s gun policy says anyone who wants to possess firearms must register it in person at any firearm licensing office at the police station.
-Any applicant must be eighteen years and above and must be free from any medical disorder.
+According to Ghana’s gun policy, anyone seeking to possess firearms must register it in person at a firearm licensing office at a police station.
+Applicants must be 18 years or older and free from any medical disorder.

 Arms collection and distraction